Who has Died from Lewy Body Dementia?

 Who Has Died from Lewy Body Dementia?

-Lewy Body Dementia (LBD) is a neurological disorder that affects memory and thinking.
+Lewy Body Dementia (LBD) is a neurological disease that affects memory and thinking.
 It is a progressive disease, and research shows that it may eventually lead to death.
 There are several notable cases of people who have died from this disease.
+Both Lewy Body Dementia and Alzheimer's disease can present similar symptoms, which can lead to confusion and misdiagnosis, ultimately complicating the diagnostic process for both diseases.

 The first prominent case was the actor Robin Williams, who was diagnosed with LBD in 2014 and passed away the following year.
 His family said that he was suffering from a “long battle with Lewy Body Dementia” at the time of his death.